-4.17.4 Lifting and transporting the machine
+4.18.4 Lifting and transporting the machine

 - If adapter flange and adapter plates are also supplied, then lift them and transport these parts separately.
 The load suspension equipment for the motor is not rated for lifting the motor with mounted adapter flange is or adapter plates - When lifting the machine, refer to the information on the lifting plate or in the technical data: - Comply with the specified spreading angles. - Do not exceed the maximum lifting acceleration and lifting speed specified on the lifting plate.
 Lift the machine without jerking it.

-Acceleration a \leq 0.4 g (\approx 4 m/s2) Velocity v \leq 20 m/min

-Use only the attachment points (eyebolts) that are attached to the stator frame or the bearing shield.
+Acceleration a ≤ 0.4 g (≈ 4 m/s) Velocity v ≤ 20 m/min - Use only the attachment points (eyebolts) that are attached to the stator frame or the bearing shield.